Robert-Airth/flask-blog/DesignDiaryMilestone1.md

-# Design Diary Prompt
-Design diaries should be at least 350 words long.
-Note that the focus of this article should be on your diary, not on structure (e.g. introductory paragraph, conclusion, etc.).
-You will be graded on content (i.e. it shows deep though) rather than syntax (e.g. spelling) and structure.
-Below are some prompts that can be used to get you thinking.
-Feel free to use these or to make up your own.
-* Describe a particular struggle that you overcame when working on this programming assignment.
-* Conversely, describe an issue with your assignment that you were unable to resolve.
-* Provide advice to a future student on how he or she might succeed on this assignment.
-* Describe the most fun aspect of the assignment.
-* Describe the most challenging aspect of the assignment.
-* Describe the most difficult aspect of the assignment to understand.
-* Provide any suggestions for improving the assignment in the future.

 # Design Diary - Milestone 1

 This Milestone was quite overwhelming at first.
 I had no clue how I was going to build a website considering